stefvw93/tover-template/readme.md

 Use to export modules and types related to `MyComponent`.
 Also, this is where you make last alterations: For example, wrap a react component in `withRouter`, rename an export or expose typings.

-Classes should be named exports, so the class name is consistent across the project, e.g:
+Classes should be named exports - never default exports, so the class name is consistent across the project, e.g:

 ```typescript
 // MyComponent/MyComponent.element.ts